tokenika/eosfactory/docs/sphinx/source/cases/03_symbolic_names/case.md

 ![](./img/01.png)

-Please note the name `x32uuciixv4p` used in the logger output.
-This is the actual account name of the account object referenced by the `alice` global variable.
+Please note that the logger output referes to the `alice` account as `x32uuciixv4p`.
+It's because this is the actual name of this account as registered on the blockchain.

 #### Symbolic translation enabled